Ask the Experts: All Questions

 Last reviewed: December 6, 2023

-The option to receive these additional doses is offered because vaccine effectiveness declines most rapidly in people with moderate to severe immunocompromise.
+The option to receive additional doses is offered because COVID-19 vaccine effectiveness declines most rapidly in people with moderate to severe immunocompromise.
 Such people also have the highest risk of hospitalization with COVID-19 if infected.
 Although protection against severe disease is more durable than protection against milder illness, individuals in these groups may benefit from shorter intervals between doses.

-Last reviewed: August 31, 2024
+Last reviewed: November 16, 2024

 In June 2023, ACIP affirmed its longstanding recommendation that adults who received a primary series of trivalent OPV (tOPV) or IPV in any combination and who are at increased risk of poliovirus exposure may receive another dose of IPV.
 Available data do not indicate the need for more than a single lifetime booster dose with IPV for adults.